LuggiStruggi/Frascii/README.md

 `frascii sierpinski_carpet <n>`: Displays the n-th iteration of a sierpinski carpet.

+`frascii sierpinski_triangle <n>`: Displays the n-th iteration of a sierpinski triangle.

 `frascii hilbert_curve <n>`: Displays the n-th iteration of a hilbert curve.

 `frascii peano_curve <n>`: Displays the n-th iteration of a peano curve.